 The sense of touch awaits to wake up

-In the forest we can feel nature many different ways – we can turn our face to the wind, rain and sun, plunge our hands into a creek, touch the leaves or grass, hug a tree, take a beetle into our hand, make a walking stick, and the very best – lie down into the grass.
+In the forest we can feel nature in many different ways – we can turn our face to the wind, rain and sun, plunge our hands into a creek, touch the leaves or grass, hug a tree, take a beetle into our hand, make a walking stick, and the very best – lie down into the grass.

-Also work in the forest allows us for a true contact with nature – that is why I like to buy dead trees, cut them down, saw them into pieces and drag them to the cottage.
+Also work in the forest allows us for true contact with nature – that is why I like to buy dead trees, cut them down, saw them into pieces and drag them to the cottage.
 I get tired, have saw dust all over me, but when I put away my gloves I can feel the rugged bark and as well as a clean cut with my hands.
 Not mentioning the smell of resin from the clean cut.

 The most interesting discovery during studying forest bathing for me was the electromagnetic effect of Earth on our body.